Meanwhile (Eric Clapton album)

 Meanwhile is the twenty-second solo studio album by Eric Clapton.
 It was released on 4 October 2024 through Bushbranch Records/Surfdog Records.
 Along with six new tracks, the album also features eight songs Clapton has previously released as singles beginning from 2020, including collaborations with Van Morrison and Jeff Beck.

 Background

 This record marks Clapton's first studio album since Happy Xmas in 2018, and his first non-holiday studio album since I Still Do in 2016.
 The artist worked on the album for three years in tandem with British musician and frequent collaborator Simon Climie, who serves as a producer on the entire album and also appears as a featured artist on the track "How Could We Know".
-The album consists mostly of Clapton's single output starting from December of 2020.
+The album consists mostly of Clapton's single output starting from December 2020.
 Clapton has said that the album itself consists of "all these sort of slightly political comments mixed up with songs that are just songs."